 Why choose a Masters in Marriage and Family Therapy degree from Pacific Oaks?

-Pacific Oaks’ Marriage and Family Therapy degree programs offers a Traditional MFT program along with three specializations centered on addressing the unique challenges that are faced by individuals in these groups:
+Pacific Oaks’ Marriage and Family Therapy degree programs offers a Traditional MFT program along with four specializations centered on addressing the unique challenges faced by individuals in these groups: